Frequently Asked Questions

 Do I need to make an appointment?

 Not if you are sick or injured.
 We can see you on a walk-in basis but those with appointments will have priority in being seen first.
-Call the clinic at 966-6304 to make an appointment.
+We require appointments Physicals, Travel consults and women's health visits.
+Call the clinic at (615) 966-6304 to make an appointment.

 If you need to get allergy shots or need a travel consult, an appointment is necessary to allow the necessary preparation, time for your visit, and personnel availability.